-At the heart of the story, was a character with no apparent gifts or talents.
-He had to fight feelings of low self esteem and confidence.
+At the heart of the story was a character with no apparent gifts or talents.
+He had to fight feelings of low self-esteem and confidence.
 He had to endure snide remarks by the Furious Five.
-He had to undergo rounds of brutal martial arts training, that kept him from eating.
+Plus, he had to undergo rounds of brutal martial arts training, that kept him from eating.

 Towards the end, Po unraveled the secret of the Dragon scroll from a meeting with his father.
 His father had tried to cheer him by telling him the secret ingredient of the family’s noodle soup: nothing.
 Things become special, he explained, because people believe them to be special.